-check enough adults are present and the weather is suitable.

-Do a daily risk assessment of the forest area and read the relevant activity specific risk assessments..

-check the planning and inform adults.

-Gather and set up any activity based resources (including water/soap for hand washing, water to extinguish fire...etc).

-write down the number of children present and any medical requirements or additional needs to be aware of.

-Ensure children have all been to the toilet.

-Get dressed in appropriate clothing (coats, waterproof trousers, gloves, wellies or trainers, suncream, hates...etc).
-Gather water bottles to take if necessary.
+- Check enough adults are available and the weather is suitable (wind speeds if necessary). - Do a daily risk assessment of the forest area and read the relevant activity specific risk assessments. - Check the planning and inform adults. - Gather and set up any activity based resources (including water/soap for hand washing, water to extinguish fire...etc). - Write down the number of children present and any medical requirements or additional needs to be aware of (or ensure class TA or teacher does this). - Ensure children have all been to the toilet. - Get dressed in appropriate clothing (coats, waterproof trousers, gloves, wellies or trainers, sun cream, hates...etc). - Gather water bottles to take.